ReInHerit/digital-hub/content/bestpractices/2024-02-05-european-capital-of-smart-tourism-including-digitalisation-sustainability-cultural-heritage-and-creativity.md

 formtypbestpractice: Smart Tourism - Smart Destinations
 orgbestpractice: Pafos Regional Board of Tourism
 locationbestpractice: Pafos, Cyprus
-timebestpractice: June 2022 - December 2023
+timebestpractice: "June 2022 - December 2023, Main actions started January 2019,
+  completed October 2023+ "
 resourcesbestpractice: All involved stakeholders including local authorities, tourism related union and association, the state all contributed for the implementation of the actions.
 Key players though was the Pafos municipality